remigiusz-donczyk-gl/final-project/DOCS.md

 #### The *dev* branch

 This is the first part that starts whenever changes are pushed to the *dev* branch of the repository.
-It first performs tests and static code analysis, then creates a SonarQube report of them (with coverage); creates documentation with Doxygen; immediately after, it creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the Docker image is then pushed into Docker Hub with a SEMVER-compliant version number as well as *latest* tag.
+It first performs tests and static code analysis, then creates a SonarQube report of them (with coverage); immediately after, it creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the Docker image is then pushed into Docker Hub with a SEMVER-compliant version number as well as *latest* tag.
 After that is done, Terraform is used to create the required architecture on the AWS cloud, the website is deployed into the test environment and a smoke test is performed.
 If it passes, the *dev* branch is merged into *prod*.
 The test environment is kept online for no-downtime purposes.

 #### The *prod* branch

 This is the second part that runs when changes are made to the *prod* branch of the repository.
 It tags the Docker image as *stable*, deploys a stable version of the website to AWS, then undeploys the test version.
+It creates documentation for the stable version of the site and deploys it to GitHub Pages.
 For showcase purposes, it also deletes the entire architecture after manual approval is given.

 ## Docker